Comparison

 |---|---|---|

-| Core output | Raw events, odds and results per bookmaker; its docs make no mention of matched back-vs-lay output, oddsmatcher ratings or qualifying-loss fields. | Back prices arrive already paired to a live exchange lay price, rated, with the qualifying loss computed — oddsmatcher-ready. |
+| Core output | Raw events, odds and results per bookmaker; its docs make no mention of matched output paired against exchange lay prices, or oddsmatcher ratings. | Back prices arrive already paired to a live exchange lay price, rated, with liquidity attached.
+That is oddsmatcher-ready output. |

-| bet365 | Its flagship: documented endpoints for in-play, upcoming, pre-match odds and results, stated to cover all markets and odds on the bet365 site — with the docs' own caveat that pre-match odds are not updated once an event goes in-play. | Included as standard across all seven feed types, already matched against exchange lay prices — see the bet365 spoke. |
+| Bet365 | Its flagship: documented endpoints for in-play, upcoming, pre-match odds and results, stated to cover all markets and odds on the Bet365 site, with the docs' own caveat that pre-match odds are not updated once an event goes in-play. | Covered across all six feed types, already matched against exchange lay prices. |

-| UK bookmaker depth | Names five bookmakers with full odds APIs in its docs — bet365, Betfair, BWin, Sbobet and 1xBet — plus results-only endpoints for William Hill and Betsson; does not list a broad multi-book UK panel. | 60+ UK books including the domestic names big aggregators skip, normalised into one schema — live on the coverage dashboard. |
+| UK bookmaker depth | Names five bookmakers with full odds APIs in its docs (Bet365, Betfair, BWin, Sbobet and 1xBet) plus results-only endpoints for William Hill and Betsson; does not list a broad multi-book UK panel. | 140+ bookmakers across a 20-country network (UK and Irish books plus the African, Australasian and North American domestic names big aggregators skip), normalised into one schema and live on the coverage dashboard. |

 | Exchange lay prices | Documents Betfair Sportsbook and Exchange endpoints; its own Betfair docs state "it's NOT official API".
-Pairing lay prices to back prices is your build. | Lay prices from three exchanges (Betfair, Smarkets, Matchbook), pre-paired to every bookmaker back price and rated. |
+Pairing lay prices to back prices is your build. | Lay prices from four exchanges (Betfair, Smarkets, Matchbook and BETDAQ), pre-paired to every bookmaker back price and rated. |

-| Regions | Packages are sold per sport, per bookmaker, or all-inclusive; does not list a region concept, and does not list a UK, South Africa or Nigeria region anywhere in its docs. | Deep UK today; South African and Nigerian domestic books are on the roadmap — stated as roadmap, not shipped. |
+| Regions | Packages are sold per sport, per bookmaker, or all-inclusive; does not list a region concept, and does not list a UK, South Africa or Nigeria region anywhere in its docs. | A 20-country coverage network (the UK, Ireland, South Africa, Nigeria, Kenya, Ghana, Tanzania, Uganda, Zambia, Cameroon, Côte d'Ivoire, Senegal, DR Congo, Mozambique, Malawi, Australia, Canada, the US, Rwanda and New Zealand), region-filtered from one endpoint. |

 | Pricing posture | Published self-serve pricing with cheap paid trial packages (each purchasable a limited number of times); no free tier listed.
-A default limit of 3,600 requests per hour, expandable by buying separate volume packages. | Scoped per client: a free trial key first, then a plain conversation — no request-quota arithmetic. |
+A default limit of 3,600 requests per hour, expandable by buying separate volume packages. | Scoped per client: a free trial key first, then a plain conversation.
+No request-quota arithmetic. |

 | Docs and authentication | Fully public docs, no login wall; authentication is a token passed in the URL query string. | Public docs at /docs; keys are sent as request headers, shown once at issue, and scoped to the feeds you license. |